jovanhuang/Coursera-HTML-CSS-and-Javascript-for-Web-Developers/README.md

 >
 >* Depending on the color you choose, you may want to change the color of the text so it can be easy to read.
 Set a black border on both >the section and section title region that is 1px thick.
 >
+## Guidelines for Coding Assignment 2:
+>**Navbar:**
+>Create a navbar that scrolls away together with the page (the navbar should become invisible and is not fixed to the top when you scroll the page down).
+The navbar should have a company name (i.e., navbar-brand class) called "Food, LLC" that is aligned to the left side of the navbar.
+(See https://getbootstrap.com/docs/3.3/components/#navbar.
+Make the browser window narrower to see the mobile menu button appear in the first example shown at the provided link.)

+>For desktop and tablet view, the navbar should not contain anything else.
+No other buttons should be visible.
+(Hint: use 'visible-xs' class.)